How WEIRD is Usable Privacy and Security Research? (Extended Version): Results

 \begin{savenotes}

 \end{savenotes}

-Table~\ref{table:results_ranking} shows the top seven countries by the number of participant samples (left column), normalized ratio of participant samples by country population (middle column), and the number of participants (right column), which enabled us to grasp over- and under-represented countries.
+Table~\ref{table:results_ranking} shows the top five countries by the number of participant samples, normalized ratio of participant samples by country population, and the number of participants, which enabled us to grasp over- and under-represented countries.
 Participant samples of UPS papers heavily skewed toward four Western countries: U.S. has been the most frequently studied, followed by Germany, United Kingdom, and Canada.
-Although these top four countries are the same as for the HCI papers (the Linxen study), their shares are higher in the UPS papers than in the HCI papers.
-Specifically, these four countries account for 63.84\% of participant samples of UPS papers but 55.61\% of participant samples of the HCI papers.
-Considering the U.S. population as a percentage of the world population, U.S. participant samples in the UPS field are over-represented by 9.79 times (and 7.70 times in the HCI study).
+Although these top four countries are the same as those for the CHI papers (the Linxen study), their shares are higher in the UPS papers (63.84\%) than in the CHI papers (55.61\%).
+Considering the U.S. population as a percentage of the world population, U.S. participant samples in the UPS field are over-represented by 9.79 times.
 Figure~\ref{Figs:map} shows the worldwide distribution of a normalized ratio of participant samples.
-Participants in the UPS papers between 2017 and 2021 were from only 79 countries, and many countries are completely missing from this map, especially in Africa.
+Participants in the UPS papers between 2017 and 2021 were from only 79 countries, and many countries are completely missing from this map, especially African ones.
 South America, the Middle East, and Asia also have many countries that are missing or under-represented.

-We introduce the findings of the UPS papers in our dataset that focused on non-Westerners, particularly those that compared non-Westerners with Westerners people in Appendix~\ref{section:appendix_non-W_papers}.
-In the following subsection, indicators of E, I, R, and D are analyzed independently.
-We are also interested in the percentage of participant samples that are fully WEIRD.
-Please see these results described in Appendix~\ref{section:appendix_WEIRD_with_AND_Operators}.
+In the following two subsections, indicators of E, I, R, and D are analyzed independently.
+The percentage of participant samples that are from fully WEIRD (i.e., using AND as the logical operator) countries is presented in the Appendix~\ref{section:appendix_WEIRD_with_AND_Operators}.